 Welcome to Indian Share Market

-F &O expiry: The market will remain volatile as traders roll over positions in the futures & options (F&O) segment from the April series to May series.
-The near-month derivatives contracts will expire on Thursday, April 27, 2017.
+F &O expiry: The May 2017 F&O contracts will expire on Thursday (May 25).
+Volatility will be high as traders will roll over positions in the futures & options (F&O) segment from the near month May 2017 series to June 2017 series.

 Support level - Nifty closing below 9400, would take it to till 9200.